DnDGen/RollGen/README.md

 var rolledSentence = dice.ReplaceRollsWithSumExpression("This contains a roll of 4d6k3 for rolling stats"); //returns "This contains a roll of 10 for rolling stats" var rolledComplexSentence = dice.ReplaceWrappedExpression<double>("Fireball does {min(4d6,10) + 0.5} damage"); //returns "Fireball does 15.5 damage"

+var optimizedRoll = RollHelper.GetRoll(4, 9); //returns "1d6+3", which is the most evenly-distributed roll possible var optimizedRollWithMultipleDice = RollHelper.GetRoll(1, 9); //returns "1d8+1d2-1", because it more evenly-distributed than "4d3-3"

 ```

 Important things to note: